Slow Cooker Sweet Potato Quinoa Chili (Thick & Cozy)

 Freezer Friendly Meal Prep

 Unlike potato soups which can get grainy and separate when frozen, this healthy sweet potato chili freezes beautifully.
 The quinoa holds its texture rather than disintegrating, making it an ideal candidate for monthly meal prep.
 You can cook a massive batch on Sunday and enjoy nutritious lunches all week long.
+If you love freezer-friendly, batch-cooked meals, try our nourishing vegetarian split pea soup next for another cozy, plant-based options.

 Print